sergey-khvan/phrase-suggestions/README.md

 * Replace the text in text.txt
 * Replace the phrases in .csv file
 * Run either .py file or .ipynb

-**Note: If you want to use google colab, you will need to mount your drive and upload the txt and csv files there.**